-Following are HADLEY HOUSING AUTHORITY's answers to questions posed by EOHLC.
+Following are SOUTHBOROUGH HOUSING AUTHORITY's answers to questions posed by EOHLC.

-- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, EOHLC's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - Feedback is encouraged and welcome and is key to the growth and success of the housing authority maintenance operations. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year?
+A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, EOHLC's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?